 My research focus is on plant eco-physiological responses to changes in water availability (spatially, temporally, or driven by climate changes).
 Particularly, I'm interested in the mechanims of drought tolerance by grassland and savanna species (structure / function) as well as the theory of competition/ facilitation for water between trees and grasses.
 Thus, I enjoy spending my time addressing questions linking resource availability - physiology - patterns of productivity, with the goal of improving our ability to scale energy dynamics and hydrological processes from the plant- to ecosystem-level.

-Personally, count me among the prairie dogs, meadowlarks and the bison; I [heart] grasslands.
+I love spending time outdoors in the grasslands.
 These systems exist within an interface of climatic variability and frequent disturbance (fire and grazers).
 Grass species are deceptively simple, but their unique physiology and form is adapted to environmental stress and disturbance.
-Despite abiotic and biotic pressures, grasses can grow like weeds (har har har) and develop dense canopies and high biomass.
+Despite abiotic and biotic pressures, grasses are masters of growth efficiency and develop dense canopies and high biomass.
 The environmental and biotic complexity of grasslands provides a challenging (mentally and physically) and enjoyable system to study.
-There is nothing better than spending a day on the Konza Prairie in the Kansas sun.
+For me, there is nothing better than spending a day in the sun of the Konza Prairie.

 Troy Ocheltree (2008-12) Ph.D. - Agronomy and SIMSL Manager